 In response to the proportion protected approach, a number of other methodologies have been developed to evaluate the effectiveness of PAs before these larger global targets have been met (Parrish et al. 2003, Gaston et al. 2006, 2008, Hansen and Phillips 2018, Bolton et al. 2019).
 One recently identified concept in Canadian park management is ecological integrity.
 Ecological integrity is defined as an ecosystem having the expected “living and non-living pieces for the region,” and where ecological processes occur at the expected frequency and intensity for the region (Parks Canada 2019).
-Many potential ecological integrity indicators have been examined to capture biodiversity related processes within PA (Hansen and Phillips 2018).
+Many potential ecological integrity indicators have been examined to capture biodiversity related processes within PA (Hansen and Phillips 2018; Hansen et al., 2021).
 These indicators can then be interpreted manually or automatically, most often through examining temporal trends within the PA or by comparing the indicators to areas in known healthy reference ecosystems (Woodley 1993).

 Frequently, comparisons between PA and unprotected areas (UA) have been drawn in order to assess PA performance and health (Defries et al. 2005).
 This allows for the PA or PA network to be taken in context of surrounding and/or similar ecosystems (Wiens et al. 2009).
-However, collecting field data across the large, often remote, regions covered by PA is time-and-cost prohibitive.
+There are, however, challenges associated with comparing the effectiveness of PA directly with UA.
+It can be difficult to identify suitable UA for comparison due to the increased prevalence of human pressure in UA (Geldmann et al., 2019), and the bias for PA to be in areas that would not have faced increased human pressure due to their remoteness (Joppa and Pfaff, 2009).

+Ferraro (2009) prescribes the use of the counterfactual – comparing what has happened post PA implementation with what would have happened if the PA was not implemented.
+The counterfactual method has recently been adopted in the literature as a more accurate method for assessing protected area management effectiveness (Coad et al., 2015, Geldmann et al., 2019, Eklund et al, 2019, Terraube et al., 2020).
+This method is frequently employed by using matching methods to select UA which directly correspond to the PA being analyzed, often matching topography, climate, and land cover, among others (Geldmann et al., 2019, Ribas et al., 2020).
+Collecting field data across both the PA and its counterfactual UA is often time-and-cost prohibitive.
 The increasing prevalence of freely available imagery has led to satellite remote sensing becoming an essential tool for PA monitoring (Nagendra et al. 2013).
 The opening of the Landsat archive in 2008 (Wulder et al. 2012a) has played a significant role in the use of satellite imagery in conservation monitoring (Nagendra 2008, Turner et al. 2015).
 The availability of 30-m spatial resolution data since 1984 allows for assessment of temporal trends in satellite derived indicators (Nagendra et al. 2013, Hansen and Phillips 2018, Bolton et al. 2019), while the global coverage allows for comparisons between similar and differing ecosystems (Nagendra 2008, Wulder et al. 2012a).
 Leveraging free and open-source optical remote sensing data products has allowed users to increasingly undertake comparisons across an entire jurisdiction’s PA network (Fraser et al. 2009, Soverel et al. 2010, Pôças et al. 2011, Bolton et al. 2019, Skidmore et al. 2021), comparing them to ecologically similar UA (Turner et al. 2015, Buchanan et al. 2018).
 These comparisons allow for an assessment of the effectiveness of a given PA or the entire PA network at representing regional biodiversity trends (Soverel et al. 2010, Turner et al. 2015, Bolton et al. 2019).